Appendix 2 – The Poems

 trussed taut to slow the flow

-of what your husband, drunk,
+of what your husband, drunk, had cleft,

-had cleft, and left to hang.
+and left to hang.

-As when his sodden skull cracked cobblestone,
+As when his startled skull cracked cobblestone,

 we fled.
 And how I came unto your aid